norihiro/obs-vban/README.md

 Streams will be identified by these two properties.
 If your computer is receiving multiple VBAN streams, please set them.

+### Port

+Set the listening port number.
+The default is 6980.

+> [!TIP]
+> If you are running VoiceMeeter with VBAN, which uses the same port, you need to change the port number.
+> On VoiceMeeter, right-click a label "Info" on Outgoing Streams table.
+You can configure port number for each outgoing stream.

 ### IP Address From

 Set IP address or host name of your source.